Dr Rolph Mayer

-Since his retirement, he has worked in vacant parishes all over Australia and in New Zealand.
+After retirement he worked in vacant parishes all over Australia and in New Zealand.
 He also spent a term lecturing at the seminary in Lae, Papua New Guinea, and six months in a parish in Cardiff, Wales.
 In 2009, he was granted the Honorary degree of Doctor of Divinity by Australian Lutheran College.

-In times of crisis: commentary on Habakkuk, Chi Rho Commentary, Openbook, Adelaide SA.
+In times of crisis: commentary on Habakkuk.
+Chi Rho Commentary.
+Adelaide, SA: Openbook.

-‘The Confessions, the public ministry and the ordination of women’, Lutheran Theological Journal 31/2, 82–88.
+‘The Confessions, the public ministry and the ordination of women.’
+Lutheran Theological Journal 31, no. 2: 82–88.

-‘“Faith” in Luther’s 1531 Galatians Lectures and in the Fourth Article of the Augsburg Confession’, Lutheran Theological Journal 7/1, 25–33.
+‘“Faith” in Luther’s 1531 Galatians Lectures and in the Fourth Article of the Augsburg Confession.’
+Lutheran Theological Journal 7, no. 1: 25–33.

 ‘LTC: truly a rare bird.’
 Rara Avis 6: 1–2.